Image

 Phase N/A

-This study looks at how patients and doctors talk about immunotherapy, a treatment that helps your immune system fight cancer.
-Researchers want to know where patients learn about immunotherapy, what they understand, and how doctors explain it.
-They also want to find out if educational videos can help patients learn more.
+This study looks at how patients and doctors talk about immunotherapy.
+Immunotherapy is a type of treatment that helps the body's immune system fight cancer.
+The study aims to understand where patients learn about immunotherapy and what they know about it.
+It also checks how doctors explain it and if videos can help patients understand better.

 Study details